 Can muffins be considered a breakfast food?
 Are they like a cupcake?
 Not when they are low fat mighty muffins!

 The following muffin recipes can be enjoyed for breakfast, a dessert or a snack.
-All are low in fat and under 200 calories each.
+All are low in fat and many are under 200 calories each.
 They provide a good carbohydrate boost and when ingredients such as fruit and/or vegetables are added they pack an additional nutrition punch.

 Master the art of making a good muffin and you'll never be wanting for a quick breakfast or snack again!
-(These can all be found in our Muffin Recipe Collection.)

 - Basic Muffins